How Often Should You Get an Assisted Stretch?

 • You're recovering from an old injury

-If you’re training or working long hours, 1 session a week usually isn’t enough.
+If you’re training or working long hours, one session a week usually isn’t enough.

 Signs Once a Week Is Enough